John Joe Hegarty

 John Joe worked as a Drillman with the Brooklyn Edison Company in New York and began a new way of life.
 His intention was to remain in America and settle down there.

-Return to Ireland and building a Family
+Return to Ireland and raising a Family

 John Joe returned to life in The Laurels and his youngest sister Nan decided it was time for her “lovely brother” to settle down.

-An introduction was made to her close friend Liz Allen and on 1st June 1937 they were married.
-They had 8 children Elizabeth (Betty), Anne, Pauline, Edward, Eileen, Jack and Jim.
-Their eldest son, Patrick passed away in 1942.
+John Joe and Liz had 8 children Elizabeth (Betty), Anne, Pauline, Edward, Eileen, Jack and Jim.
+Their eldest son, Patrick sadly passed away in 1942.

 The market garden continued to be their main source of income but in 1952 Liz opened a shop which served the community in Pouladuff for over 25 years.

-The Hegarty Family
+The Hegarty Family lived in The Laurels until 1977.